Elias Díaz Player Props: Rockies vs. Royals

 - Hits Prop: Over/under 0.5 hits (Over odds: -250)

 Looking to place a prop bet on Elias Díaz?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Explore More About This Game